Following a successful model simulation, outputs are generated and Outputs branch in the Model Explorer tree for the active run.

 If your model is transient, use the time controls above the Flex Viewer to change the output time; as you do this, all active viewers (layer, row, column, 3D), will refresh to show the heads for the new output time.

 The display settings (color classes, contour line intervals, etc.) for the Layer, Cross-section, or 3D views can be adjusted in the Style settings.
-To load these settings, right click on Heads from the Model Explorer, and select "Settings".
-For more details on these settings, see Settings: 3D Gridded Data
+To load these settings, right click on Heads or Drawdown in the Outputs section of the Model Explorer, and select "Settings".
+For more details about these settings, see the section on 3D Gridded Data Settings.

 •XFlux: lateral flux into the cell from the right and left face (adjacent columns)